lehmanwics/lehmanwics.github.io/_posts/2016-12-29-Code-Challenge-Day-4.md

 excerpt_separator: <!--more-->
 ---

 EDIT: Fellow NSBE member alerted me to the double exceptions I had in my code.
-Removed the ```throws IOException``` clause from my main method and kept try/catch since I don't need both.
+Removed the ```throws IOException``` clause from my main method and surrounded all the code in a try/catch since I don't need both.

 Day 4 is here and it's going well.
 I didn't need to do much to get my program to replace one word, "hello", with another word, "goodbye".